 No, but they are close.
 One US liquid quart equals 946.353 milliliters, while one liter equals 1,000 milliliters.
 A liter is about 5.7 percent larger than a US quart.
 In practical terms, one liter is approximately 1.057 US quarts.
 Since one US quart equals 4 US cups, and one liter equals about 4.227 US cups, the difference is roughly a quarter cup per liter.
 For casual cooking, substituting a quart for a liter introduces a small but usually acceptable error.
 For precise baking or scientific work, the distinction matters.

 To convert US customary cups to liters, divide the number of cups by 4.22675 or multiply by 0.236588.
-For example, 10 cups divided by 4.22675 equals approximately 2.366 liters.
-For metric cups, simply divide by 4, so 10 metric cups equals 2.5 liters.
+For example, 10 US cups divided by 4.22675 equals approximately 2.366 liters.
 A quick mental shortcut for US cups is to divide by 4 and then subtract about 5 percent from the result.
 So 8 cups divided by 4 gives 2, minus 5 percent gives approximately 1.9 liters, while the precise answer is 1.893 liters.
-This shortcut is accurate enough for everyday kitchen use.
+If your recipe uses a non-US cup size, switch to milliliters first instead of reusing this shortcut.

 Different cup sizes exist because measurement systems evolved independently in different countries before international standardization.
 The US customary cup of 236.588 mL descends from the British wine gallon system that American colonists inherited.
 The metric cup of 250 mL was created as a convenient round number when countries like Australia adopted the metric system in the 1970s.
 The imperial cup of 284.131 mL reflects the British imperial system established in 1824.
 The Japanese cup is 200 mL, reflecting Japan's own standardization choices.
 Each country defined its cup based on local traditions and practical considerations, resulting in the variety we see today.